MarsRoboters/ML-Classification-Optimization-Project/README.md

 # ML-Optimization-Project

-In this notebook there are:
-- Digit MNIST dataset
-- Tools to visualize the samples
-- Model: fully connected neural network with two hidden layer
-- A train/validation function
-- A random search for the hyperparameters (best model selection)
-- Testing
+**Note:**

-Note: for our objectives the focus is on the model and on the function of the train.
-The testing part is important for us only for the output graph (what we need to get).
-Our dataset of interest is only the one related to the train and not validation or testing datasets: our goal is to minimize the loss function not to see the generalization of the model.
-So, in the following code there are some parts that we should NOT implement.
+  - For our objectives, the focus is primarily on the model and the training function.
+  - The testing part is important mainly for generating the output graph, which is what we need to obtain.
+Our dataset of interest is the training dataset, not the validation or testing datasets.
+  - Our goal is to minimize the loss function rather than to evaluate the generalization of the model.
+Therefore, some parts of the code related to validation and testing are not essential for our implementation.

 **Overview:**
   - This project involved developing a Feed Forward Neural Network (FFNN) to classify handwritten digits from the MNIST dataset.
-The model was trained to recognize 10 different digits, achieving an accuracy of 98.13% on the validation set.
+  - The model was trained to recognize 10 different digits, achieving an accuracy of 98.13% on the validation set.

 **Introduction:**
   - Image classification is a fundamental task in computer vision with applications in various fields such as digit recognition, autonomous driving, and more.
-The MNIST dataset is a widely used benchmark for evaluating image classification algorithms.
+  - The MNIST dataset is a widely used benchmark for evaluating image classification algorithms.

 **Problem Statement:**
   - The objective of this project was to develop a Feed Forward Neural Network (FFNN) to classify images from the MNIST dataset.
-The MNIST dataset consists of 70,000 28x28 grayscale images of handwritten digits in 10 different classes.
+  - The MNIST dataset consists of 70,000 28x28 grayscale images of handwritten digits in 10 different classes.
 The goal was to achieve high accuracy in recognizing these digits.

 **Dataset:**
   - Dataset Used: MNIST